kylerhanley/weather-activity/README.md

 # weather-activity
-An application that suggests to the user an activity tailored to the weather in their current location
+This Flask application takes a user's location and suggests activities to them based on the weather in their current area (which is obtained using OpenWeather API).